 - LIGHTER FLUID: Coat with lighter fluid then immediately light.
 At 10 minutes, set barrel on base and leave lid open.
 After 5 to 10 more minutes, close lid.

-- TRADITIONAL CHIMNEY: Place 1/3 of the coals in the chimney and set it on the remaining coals and light the paper.
-After 10 minutes, pour burning coals on top of other coals and place barrel on base with lid open.
+- TRADITIONAL CHIMNEY: Place 1/3 of the coals in the chimney and set it on the remaining coals and light with paper.
+After 10 minutes, pour burning coals on top of unlit coals and place barrel on base with lid open.
 After 10 more minutes, close lid.

 Why not let the coals ash over & reach peak heat before cooking?

 This unique cooking system controls the burn rate and heat of the coal.
 It is important to not let the coals burn too long before cooking for most meats or for longer cooks.
 However, there are some types of meat that respond better to high heat.
 See our recipes page for instructions and tips for different types of food.

 Does my cooker need to be seasoned before cooking?

 The cooker has no need to be burned out because there are no harmful chemicals in the barrel due to the process of adhering the porcelain enamel at 1550 degrees.
 The taste from your very first cook will be incredible because of the meat dripping directly on the charcoal.
 Seasoning the barrel actually happens quickly on your first use because moisture is trapped inside the barrel and coats everything.
 We recommend cooking a whole chicken for your first cook to get maximum moisture and seasoning right away.